 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 If a mobile banking app makes you think of depositing checks and discovering your balance quickly, you’re in good company.
 These are classic tasks.

-“Your bank should be doing a lot more to help with your financial health,” says Zachary Smith, head of product at Chime, a digital banking provider.
+“Your bank should be doing a lot more to help with your financial health,” says Zachary Smith, senior vice president of product at Chime, a digital banking provider.

 Here’s what you need to know about what you can get from a mobile bank app today, and what to expect next.

 - A vast majority (87 percent) of consumers use their mobile banking app at least once a month.

 - Millennials prefer to use their banking app the most of all generations with 93 percent reporting so, followed by Gen X (90 percent) and Gen Z (89 percent).